-In summary, writing a will for a blended family can be a complex process.
-It’s more important in these scenarios to consider the legal structure of your family, the distribution of your assets and who will be the executor of your estate.
+In summary, writing a Will for a blended family can be a complex process.
+In these scenarios, it's important to consider the legal structure of your family, the distribution of your assets and who will be the executor of your estate.
 You should also maintain clear communication with your family, to make your wishes clear and avoid future disputes.

 How Safewill can help